ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v25.md

 Starting with the V2.5 release, the IBM Spectrum Protect Plus on {{site.data.keyword.cloud_notm}} service is deployed as two separate VMs based on best practices, with one VM running the IBM Spectrum Protect Plus server and the other VM running the vSnap server and VADP proxy.

 You can now order up to 10 backup data stores, allowing up to 120 TB of backup storage.
-The vSnap and VADP VM are sized depending on your selected backup storage size and according to the information in the [IBM Spectrum Protect Plus Blueprints](https://www.ibm.com/support/pages/node/1119489){:external}.
+The vSnap and VADP VM are sized depending on your selected backup storage size and according to the information in the [IBM Spectrum Protect Plus Blueprints](https://www.ibm.com/support/pages/node/1119489){: external}.

 ### KMIP for VMware on IBM Cloud
 {: #relnotes_v25-kmip}